MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-set-up-nat.md

 ::: moniker range="sc-vmm-2022"

 VMM 2022 supports dual stack.
-NAT rules to Dual stack VM networks is not supported at VMM console.
+NAT rules to Dual stack VM networks isn't supported at VMM console.
 NAT rules can be specified using PowerShell cmdlets.
 For more information, see [Add rules to a NAT connection](#add-rules-to-a-nat-connection).

 ::: moniker-end